Hultan/chessImager/readme.md

 ### Advanced:

-If you want to add annotations, highlighted squares and moves, using styles other than the ones provided in default. json you can do that by providing the styles objects manually.
+If you want to add annotations, highlighted squares and moves, using styles other than the ones provided in [config/default.json](config/default.json), you can do that by providing the styles objects manually.

 For example, let's change a few things from the medium example: